jhpyle/docassemble/_docs/functions.md

 # <a name="time"></a>Access time functions

-Internally, **docassemble** keeps track of the last time the interview was accessed.
+Internally, a Steward keeps track of the last time the interview session was accessed.
 The following functions retrieve information about access times.
 These functions are particularly useful in [scheduled tasks].